slsa-framework/slsa-proposals/0004/README.md

-When enforced, these expectations will ensure that a compromise of a package registry upload credential (or a compromise of the registry itself) cannot result in the installation of a rogue ‘foo' package version that was built from an unexpected repository or on an unexpected builder.
+When enforced, these expectations will ensure that a compromise of a package registry upload credential (or a compromise of the registry itself) cannot result in the installation of a rogue ‘foo' package version that was built from an unexpected repository or with an unexpected builder.

-If a ‘good' package version does not meet policy expectations, the expectations need to be updated for that package version and onwards, so that earlier package versions will continue to pass expectations.
+If a ‘good' package version does not meet policy expectations, the expectations need to be updated for that package version and onwards, so that earlier package versions will continue to pass expectations (differnt dependencies may require different versions of a package).

 These expectations cannot detect 'upstream' compromises, for example the corruption of a build system, the exposure of a signing key, or a malicious